kevinmarlis/simple-gridder/SLI-pipeline/dataset_configs/README.md

 ## harvester_config.yaml
 These config files contain start/end date values, the name to be used for the dataset (should be the same as the DATASET_NAME directory above), metadata regarding the dataset itself, and the location of the SOLR database.

 The harvester config file also dictates where the dataset will be harvested from.
-Most datasets are available on a restricted PODAAC drive.
+Along track instrument datasets are available on a restricted PODAAC drive.
 The harvester type *PODAAC Drive* works for these datasets.
 The gridded 1812 dataset is publicly available using PODAAC's granule search.
 The *podaac* harvester type works for datasets available there.
 Follow the 1812 example config using the new dataset's PODAAC ID.
-Lastly, the GSFC reference mission data is hosted locally and uses the *local* harvester.
+Lastly, the *local* harvester works for local data, but will require some retooling depending on the structure of the local data.

 ## processing_config.yaml